-A fascia is an area of thickened silica extending from the central area of pennate diatoms.
-A transverse fascia is formed by secondary deposition of silica into former depressions (Cox 2012).
-Also see definition for 'stauros'.
-A number of genera possess a transverse fascia, including Luticola and Staurophora.
+area of thickened silica extending from the central area of some pennate diatoms.
+A transverse fascia is formed by secondary deposition of silica into depressions on the valve.
+Examples of genera having a transverse fascia include Luticola and Staurophora.
+Plural form is facsiae.

 Image Credit: Loren Bahls